haddadi/haddadi.github.io/about.md

 ### News

+July 2022:Our paper "STAR: Secret Sharing for Private Threshold Aggregation Reporting" has been accepted to ACM Conference on Computer and Communications Security (ACM CCS 2022).

 July 2022: Dr [Fan Mo](https://mofanv.github.io){:target="_blank"} has passed his PhD viva.
 Congrats Legend.

 July 2022: I will be joining the [Department of Computing](https://www.imperial.ac.uk/computing){:target="_blank"} at Imperial College London, and the new [Imperial-X](https://ix.imperial.ac.uk/){:target="_blank"} Initiative, from July 2022.
 Looking forward to the new opportunities and collaborations ahead.